acucciniello/acucciniello.com/_posts/2017-07-06-How-I-Raised-My-Income-by-75%-by-Taking-a-Year-Off.md

 ### Q2 2017

 The interviews kept coming in.
 Making adjustments in the way I was presenting myself, I was finally getting in person interviews.
-In the month of April I had 4 in-person interviews alone.
+In the month of April, I had 4 in-person interviews alone.
 This was progress, but I still was not receiving offers.

 **Lessons Learned: Perception was key once again.
 I focused on that.
 Also persistence in my vision was also what allowed me to overcome all of these rejections and negativity from family and friends.**